 Our mission

-is to teach investors to use options in a conservative and intelligent
+is to teach individual investors to use options conservatively and intelligently -

-manner, adding a degree of safety and profitability to their portfolios.
+adding safety and profitability to their portfolios.
 But before

-you trade options, you want to understand exactly what an option is how an option works.
+trading options, it's best to understand exactly what an option is how an option works.
+You can

 The options world has its own language, and if

-We periodically write a column on various topics.
-Read our
+We periodically write a short article or column on various option topics.
+See the

 and how the